rw whether to READ or WRITE or maybe READA (readahead)

-number of &struct buffer_heads in the array
+nrnumber of &struct buffer_heads in the array

-array of pointers to &struct buffer_head
+bhsarray of pointers to &struct buffer_head

-takes an array of pointers to &struct buffer_heads,
+ll_rw_block takes an array of pointers to &struct buffer_heads,

-and requests an I/O operation on them, either a READ
+and requests an I/O operation on them, either a READ or a WRITE.

-option is described in the documentation for
+The third READA option is described in the documentation for

-which ll_rw_block
+generic_make_request which ll_rw_block calls.

 This function provides extra functionality that is not in

-that is relevant to buffers in the buffer
+generic_make_request that is relevant to buffers in the buffer

 cache or page cache.
 In particular it drops any buffer that it